liat-grozovik/SONiC/doc/SONIC_Test_Ingress_Discard_All_HLD.md

 - PTF host will send IP packet specifying identical src and dst MAC.
 - When packet reaches SONIC DUT, it should be dropped by "SAI_IN_DROP_REASON_SMAC_EQUALS_DMAC"
 - Verify "ingress_discard_all" counter increment

+[LG] you are going to check the show interface only, right? how you will know this was the only reason and not as of another reason?

 #### Test case #2
 Test objective